-Zingara Poetry Picks, a weekly feature of the blog, Zinagarapoet.net, which has a loyal following and reaches a broad range of readers, is seeking submissions of previously unpublished poems (on-line or in print) for the website.
-Poems should be no longer than 40 lines, including stanza breaks.
-New, emerging, and established poets are all encouraged to submit and all submissions will be given careful consideration.
+Zingara Poetry Picks seeks submissions of previously unpublished poems (on-line or in print) of 40 lines or fewer for 2017 picks.
+New, emerging, and established poets are encouraged to submit and all submissions will be given careful consideration.

-A note on formatting: poems that contain lines which are flush with the left margin are more conducive to publication on a blog site than those which have unconventional indention or unusual margin settings.
+A note on formatting: I am not an HTML wizard (yet).
+Poems that contain lines which are flush with the left margin are more conducive to publication than those which have unconventional indention or unusual margin settings.
 Likewise, poems which feature long lines may require additional line breaks or may require the right-scrolling function to be viewed in full.